-At Xcaret Eco-Archaeological Park, in Riviera Maya near Cancun, Mexico, visitors can experience Mexican traditions, cultures, flora, and fauna.
+At Xcaret Eco-Archaeological Park, in Riviera Maya near Cancun, Mexico, experience Mexican traditions, cultures, flora, and fauna.
 Explore a Mayan village, float along Paradise River, browse the gift shops at the main plaza, visit the Chapel of Guadalupe, a Mexican Cemetery, St. Francis of Assisi Chapel, House of Whispers, or Hacienda Henequenera during a visit to Xcaret.

 - After storing our belongings in lockers, we float along the underground river, part of the channels underneath the Yucatan Peninsula flowing into the ocean.
 The water is about 75 degrees Fahrenheit but feels cooler as we float through caves and by mangroves blocking the sunlight.
 Passing a Mayan village dance at the replica village, we pose for a quick picture.

 - It takes most of the day to explore all of Xcaret’s areas: the Aviary, Coral Reef Aquarium, Natural Museum of Orchids and Bromeliads, Marine Turtles, Jaguar Island, Manatee Lagoon, Regional Wildlife, and the Tropical Jungle Trail.
-The trails connecting the areas are also an attraction running along the underground river at times with scenic waterfalls waterfalls.
+The trails connecting the areas are also an attraction running along the underground river at times with scenic waterfalls.

 - Since 2010, Xcaret has operated a Rescue and Rehabilitation Center for injured sea turtles.
 All turtles are returned to the sea upon meeting the necessary conditions.
 As part of the Turtle Conservation Program, Xcaret protects 13 nests along the Yucatan Peninsula.
 Teams provide a safe environment for these sea turtles during their first 15 months before releasing them into the sea, significantly increasing their chance of survival.